Prem Ale

-Prem Bahadur Ale Magar (born 28 April 1970) is a Nepali politician belonging to CPN (Unified Socialist).
+Prem Bahadur Ale Magar (born 28 April 1970) is a Nepali politician belonging to the CPN (Unified Socialist).
 He is also the former Minister of Culture, Tourism and Civil Aviation.

 Before being Tourism Minister, Magar has previously served as the Minister for Forests and Environment of Nepal.

 Political life

 He started his career as a local cadre first being elected as a ward member in Doti.
-After losing by in the 2013 Constituent Assembly, he was elected, in the 2017 general election, as a member of the House of Representatives from Doti 1 constituency.
+After losing in the 2013 Constituent Assembly, he was elected, in the 2017 general election as a member of the House of Representatives from Doti 1 constituency.

 In 2022, Ale gained widespread popularity after exposing the corruption behind land appropriation in the Narayanhiti Palace by Yogesh Bhattarai.
 He further accused Bhattarai of taking part in illegal gun smuggling after the end of the Civil War in 2008.
 He was praised by Prime Minister Sher Bahadur Deuba for his bold actions and he has vowed stern action against those accused in the fraud.